All Year: Yes

 WHAT WE EXPECT FROM YOU

-You will have your own double bed, bedroom, bathroom and toilet in the other half of the house.
-You are welcome to lock the middle, partition door and bedroom doors for your complete privacy.
+We live and cook together in a family atmosphere and you will have your own bedroom and double bed.
+The bathroom and toilet in the other half of the house is for HelpX use only.
+You are welcome to lock the middle of house, partition door and bedroom doors for your complete privacy.

 THE BEACH AND ISLANDS

-We can also offer good quality, unlimited free WiFi, good will and good humour.
+We can also offer good quality, unlimited free WiFi until 10.30 pm, good will and good humour.